-The head referee and the assistant referees should wear black clothing and black socks/shoes and avoid reserved colors for the ball, the goals, and player markings in their clothing.
+The head referee and the assistant referees should wear clothing and socks/shoes of black or dark blue color7 and avoid reserved colors for the ball, the goals, and player markings in their clothing.
 They may enter the field in particular situations, e. g., to remove a robot when applying a penalty.
 They should avoid interfering with the robots as much as possible.